Rayann-Capital-Tech-Department/ZoneCalculator/README.md

   - The input is a table with 3 columns, including:

     + Name of Food: The first character of the food is capitalized (it needs to be exact the same as the name of food in the ingredients data files)
-    + Number of Zone Blocks: Can be either natural or float numbers
+    + Number of Zone Blocks: Can be either natural or float numbers.
+If it is float, use `.` instead of `,`.
     + Units:

   - The number of rows is based on the recipe of the users